The top of the invoice shows the basic customer details, including:

-- Process Delivery Invoice – this button is a shortcut that applies any open and available credits to the delivery invoice before syncing to QuickBooks, eliminating the need to manually apply credits.
+- Process Delivery Invoice – this button is a shortcut that applies any open and available credits to the delivery invoice before syncing to QuickBooks, eliminating the need to apply credits manually.

 - Close – closes the invoice options popover window.

-- In order to sync to QuickBooks Desktop, QuickBooks and iPoint must be opened on the same computer where the sync is taking place.
+- To sync to QuickBooks Desktop, QuickBooks and iPoint must be opened on the same computer where the sync is taking place.
 This ensures that QuickBooks user permissions are met when syncing transactions.

 - RFP invoices that do not have a payment attached will not push to QB based on a setting in Settings > Module Settings > Proposals > Accounting > RFP Liability.

 Users connecting to QuickBooks Online may sometimes get an error that the invoice sync failed.
 But wait, there is no explanation from QuickBooks as to what the failure is!
 What can be done!

 Click the View QBO Item Details (available in the Options button described above) to open a popup list that details the items on your invoice.